spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

-The safest way for users to tune configuration settings is to first utilize the module, `~drizzlepac.haputils.generate_custom_svm_mvm_param_file`, to generate a custom parameter .json file.
+The safest way for users to tune configuration settings is to first utilize the module, `~drizzlepac.haputils.generate_custom_svm_mvm_param_file`, to generate a custom parameter JSON file.
 The parameter file, which is written into the user's current working directory by default, contains all default pipeline parameters and allows users to adjust any/or all of these parameters as they wish without overwriting the hard-coded default values stored in /drizzlepac/pars/hap_pars/svm_parameters/<instrument>/<detector>.
 To use this utility, you must have the files you want processed available on disk (i.e., the FLT/FLC files),